yegor256/datum/md/policy.md

 By default, all new people you assign are supposed to work for free.
 If you want to pay them for the tasks they complete, add hourly rate to the `assign` command, for example: `assign DEV yegor256 $50`.
-To change the hourly rate of a person just assign the same role with a different rate.
+To change the hourly rate of a person just assign the same role with a different rate, or without a rate in order to make them work for free.

 <a name="17" href="#17">§17</a>.
 "Connect GitHub."